You know Feng Shui means water and air in Chinese.

 Plus, the design of magnificent architectural structures like the pyramids.

 Differing cultures, belief systems, and humanity’s focus on war, and political power, all took their toll – eroding the natural science…

 Only a few offshoots (or whispers) survived.
 You’ll probably be familiar with a few of them:

 Feng Shui was once widely accepted as an integral part of Chinese culture. (and it still is.
 Ask any real estate agent with Chinese clients)

 In the past, China was one of the few countries that maintained a true knowledge of nature, throughout its early development as a country.

-In fact, at one point they used it in almost every area of their lives: Home designs, colors, calculating times to marry or having a child, war and creating unheard of medical advances for their time.
+In fact, at one point they used it in almost every area of their lives: Home designs, colors, calculating times to marry or have a child, war, and creating unheard-of medical advances for their time.

 But 2,000 years ago, tragedy struck: